rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 # Making a custom theme

-StatiC# is build to provide third party templates.
-It's more than welcome that users create their own template, to make their website even greater.
-Moreover, it would be fantastic if those templates are shared with other users over GitHub or NuGet as a standalone package.
+StatiC# is built to provide third-party templates.
+It's more than welcome that users create their own templates, to make their website even greater.
+Moreover, it would be fantastic if those templates were shared with other users over GitHub or NuGet as a standalone package.

 This article describes everything you need to start building your very own template.
 The only thing you must know is to code C#.
 StatiC# will deliver the tools you'll need.

-You can code your template purely in C#, if you want.
-Additionally you can build reusable components.
+You can code your template purely in C# if you want.
+Additionally, you can build reusable components.

 ## Supported HTML components

-StatiC# has build in the following HTML elements (more are added frequently).
+StatiC# has built-in the following HTML elements (more are added frequently).

 - \<a href="">
 - \<article>